MicrosoftLearning/dp-420-cosmos-db-dev/instructions/27-backup-recover.md

 Azure Automatically takes encrypted backups of your data.
 These backups are taken in two modes, **Periodic** and **Continuous** backup modes.

 In this lab, you'll do `backup` and `restores` using the continuous backup mode.
 First, you'll Create an Azure Cosmos DB account.
-You could enable the continuous mode during creation, but for this lab, you'll enable it later.
 You'll create two containers and add a few documents to them.
 Next, you'll then update a couple of the documents in those containers.
 Finally you'll first restore one container, then you'll restore the whole database before both containers were updated.

 ## Create an Azure Cosmos DB SQL API account